ScrapCodes/kyok-spark/README.md

 scale data processing engine like Apache Spark.

 # Securely access your data in Spark with IBM Key Protect and openshift 3.11 or Openshift 4.4.

+Apache Spark takes advantage of IBM's KYOK support for openshift.
+The following diagram describes, how at different stages user provided keys are used for encryption, it shows an overview of data encryption in a Redhat openshift cluster, using a user provided root key (CRK), managed by a Key management service (KMS) instance.
+  Whether one uses a IBM block storage or IBM cloud object store, the data is encrypted by user provided root keys (CRK).
+So, anything that is run on openshift, automatically benefits from the Keep your own key and the secured environment.

+One of the advantage is, an application running on top of openshift with KYOK enabled, gets all the benefits of Keep your own key. e.g. in this case, Apache Spark is utilizing the KYOK setup, therefore one need not provide additional jars or libraries to make it work, an open source release of Spark is good enough to work with, and from the end users perspective there is no additional setup/config required.

 ![Overview of data encryption in a openshift cluster](images/cs_encrypt_ov_kms.png "IBM KYOK,  Overview of data encryption in a openshift cluster")

 figure: Edited from IBM Cloud docs, [link](https://cloud.ibm.com/docs/openshift?topic=openshift-encryption#encrypt_ov)

-This diagram, shows an overview of data encryption in a Redhat openshift cluster, using a user provided root key, managed by a Key management service (KMS) instance.

  Both data at rest and data in use can be encrypted, with the user provided keys (i.e. KYOK).
 For encrypting data in use, please take a look at [IBM Cloud datashield](https://cloud.ibm.com/docs/openshift?topic=openshift-encryption#datashield)